 - look at the application against Council policies and standards

 - discuss the proposal with the applicant or their representative, if needed.
-This could be a telephone discussion or meeting
+This will be a telephone discussion

 - look at the need for further investigations or key groups that need to be spoken to